skotcarruth/buybay/READ_ME.txt

 _Collection_
-artist filtering (via artist page) doesn't work sorting doesn't work need to style no results show sorting arrows (up/down) figure out how to style "selected" sort or filter link typekit for product titles
+artist filtering (via artist page) doesn't work sorting doesn't work show sorting arrows (up/down) figure out how to style "selected" sort or filter link typekit for product titles

 _Collection - tag_
-needs to be styled
 why is this a separate page, anyway?
 (Jeff)

 _Product_